Stochastic Gradients for Large-Scale Tensor Decomposition: Experimental Results

 \Cref{tbl:sampling:variance} provides empirical validation that the variances of the stratified and semi-stratified sampling are lower than for uniform.
 We consider the variances with respect to the vectorized gradient, i.e., $\gvec = [ \vc(\Gk{1});\, \vc(\Gk{2});\, \dots;\, \vc(\Gk{d}) ] \in \Real^{d \bar n r}$.
 Let $\gvecs$ denote the random variable representing the vectorized stochastic gradient, and recall that $\Exp{\gvecs} = \gvec$ because the sampling methods lead to unbiased estimators.
 Letting $\gvecs_{\xi}$ denote the $\xi$-th of $N$ realizations of the random variable, the quantities of interest are

 \Cref{tbl:sampling:variance} considers two distinct cases: an initial guess (far from the solution with a larger gradient) and the overall best final solution (close to the solution with a smaller gradient).
 In both cases, stratified and semi-stratified sampling had lower variances than uniform.
-Consequently, the bias is also reducing more quickly, so these have lower empirical biases as well.
+Consequently, these have lower empirical biases as well.
 This helps to explain the superior convergence of the stratified and semi-stratified approaches.